 Developing attention control may also be important for children's learning in informal learning contexts characterized by multiple sources of sensory input but no clearly identified learning goal.
 Effective learning within these contexts requires learning the structure of the environment while remaining sensitive to relevant information that occurs across multiple inputs.
-Because complex, dynamic environments contain vast amounts of potentially relevant information, individuals must adopt a search strategy that balances information gathering ("exploration") with effective use of the acquired information ("exploitation"; Gopnik 2020; Nussenbaum & Hartley, 2019).
-Strategies weighted more towards exploration are aimed at gathering a wider range of information, rather than maximizing the value of available information.
-Alternatively, individuals can more narrowly align their search based on the value of available information and strategically adjust their search as these values change (Gopnik 2020; Nussenbaum & Hartley, 2019).
+Because complex, dynamic environments contain vast amounts of potentially relevant information, individuals must adopt a search strategy that balances information gathering ("exploration") with effective use of the acquired information ("exploitation"; Gopnik, 2020; Nussenbaum & Hartley, 2019).
+Strategies weighted more toward exploration are aimed at gathering a wider range of information, rather than maximizing the value of available information and strategically adjust their search as these values change (Gopnik, 2020; Nussenbaum & Hartley, 2019).